andreasgerstmayr/fava-dashboards/README.md

 }"
 ```

-Please take a look at the example dashboard configuration [dashboards.yaml](example/dashboards.yaml), which uses most of the functionality described below.
+Please take a look at the example dashboards configuration [dashboards.yaml](example/dashboards.yaml), which uses most of the functionality described below.

 The configuration file can contain multiple dashboards, and a dashboard contains one or more panels.
 A panel has a relative width (e.g. `50%` for 2 columns, or `33.3%` for 3 column layouts) and a absolute height.